avlcoders/avlcoders.github.io/index.md

-If you are interested in hanging out with us, by all means join the [Google Group](https://groups.google.com/forum/#!forum/asheville-coders), join our [meetup group](http://www.meetup.com/Asheville-Coders-League/), and come out and join us.
+If you are interested in hanging out with us, by all means join the [Google Group](https://groups.google.com/forum/#!forum/asheville-coders), join our [Meetup group](http://www.meetup.com/Asheville-Coders-League/), and come out and join us.